microsoft/azuredevopslabs/labs/vstsextend/azuredevopsprojectdotnet/readme.md

 1. You will need an Azure DevOps account.
 If you do not have one, you can sign up for free [here](https://azure.microsoft.com/en-us/services/devops/).

+{% include note.html content= "This lab is deprecated.
+DevOps project feature in Azure portal is now DevOps Starter and it will create Repo and Pipelines in your GitHub account instead of Azure DevOps.
+For .Net project CI/CD please follow [Enabling Continuous Integration with Azure Pipelines](https://azuredevopslabs.com/labs/azuredevops/continuousintegration/)  and [Embracing Continuous Delivery with Azure Pipelines](https://azuredevopslabs.com/labs/azuredevops/continuousdeployment/) labs." %}

 ## Exercise 1: Setting up a sample ASP.NET project using Azure DevOps Project